jampp/geeks/_src/_posts/2018-12-19-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

 <!--excerpt.start-->

-In these times, it's all about Data..
+We’ve written posts about retrieving data, and storing and using data.
+Us and a lot of other people.
+These days, it’s all about the data.
+We process +100 TB of data per day, feeding a machine-learning algorithm that allows us to drive incremental sales for app marketers.
+Data makes the performance marketing world go round.
+There is however one point about data that few people in the industry are talking about…

-...
-BUT, it’s not only about having your data available in a clean and easy data-set and feeding a machine learning algorithm, it's also about sharing it so other people (with more or less technical knowledge than you) can understand the trends and its implications without much explanation or even better, without feeling overwhelmed by an overly-complicated chart that makes them give up before they even try.
+It has to do with how you present data.
+How do you share data with others so that trends and implications can be easily understood by everyone (regardless of their analytical savviness).

-Because of that, at Jampp, we created our own [Matplotlib](https://matplotlib.org/) wrapper, JPlotLib.
-Now everyone can use an already customized, Jampp branded and easy to go Python library to introduce data results with little to no effort.
+Oftentimes, we find that key insights get lost in overly-complicated charts and graphs.
+Because of that, at Jampp, we created our own [Matplotlib](https://matplotlib.org/) wrapper: JPlotLib.
+Now everyone in our team, can quickly access and use a customized, Jampp branded Python library to introduce data results with little to no effort.
+In this post, we include several examples of data visualization, we hope it’s useful!

 <!--excerpt.end-->